 Puerto Rico’s “commonwealth” party likes to claim that Puerto Rico voters have been disenfranchised.
+With a new status referendum coming up in November, we are once again hearing this claim.

 What does “disenfranchised” mean?